Kaarmaa/CarND-Behavioral-Cloning-P3/writeup_report.md

 After the collection process, I had 17,500 samples, which after L/C/R and Flips, becomes 105,000 training images.

 These images were then only preprocessed by cropping to the targeted area of interest, and fed into the normalization layer.
+I originally had a bug that trained the model with BGR images from opencv, but ran the drive.py script feeding in RGB images due to a different library.
+This caused a significant performance degradation.
+Once this was fixed, the model performs at a much higher level.
+(I must credit the first code review in finding this issue.
+Thank you so much!)

 I finally randomly shuffled the data set and put 20% of the data into a validation set.